By eating more foods that help prevent stroke, you can help improve certain health conditions that increase the risk of stroke.

 In order to fully benefit from probiotics in your diet, you need prebiotics too.

 Prebiotics are indigestible fiber that promote the growth of good bacteria in your gut.
-Beans are one of them, which makes them an excellent food choice to help prevent stroke.
+Most legumes, including dry beans, are great sources of prebiotics, which make them an excellent food choice to help prevent stroke.

 4. Onions (for antioxidants)